Broodierlake140/Nerf-car/README.md

-  I'm making a tank/car that will use a camera to go and shoot people it sees.
+  I'm making a nerf tank/car that will use a camera to go and shoot people it sees.